rodmena-limited/highway_dsl/README.md

 ## Version History

-### Version 1.3.0 - Critical Fixes & Enhancements (Current)
+### Version 2.0.0 - LTS Stable Release (Current)

-**Critical Fixes:**
+**🎯 Long-Term Support Release:**
+- **Stable production API** - No breaking changes in 2.x series
+- **Recommended for all production deployments**
+- **Backward compatibility guaranteed** for all 2.x releases

+**Consolidated Features:**
+- JoinOperator for Temporal-style explicit coordination (ALL_OF, ANY_OF, ALL_SUCCESS, ONE_SUCCESS)
+- Event-driven patterns (EmitEvent, WaitForEvent)
+- SwitchOperator for multi-branch routing
+- Scheduling metadata (cron, start_date, catchup, tags)
 - Universal result_key support for all operators
-- Callback validation in build() prevents typos
-- ISO 8601 duration format for WaitOperator

-**Developer Experience:**
+- Idempotency support across all operators
 - Duration helper class for time durations
+- Callback hooks (on_success, on_failure) with validation
 - Workflow metadata setters (description, version)

-- Improved error messages
+**Developer Experience:**
+- Comprehensive RFC-style specification (3,500+ lines)
+- Full Pydantic validation and type safety
+- Clean fluent API for workflow construction

 ### Version 1.1.0 - Feature Release